Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Introduction

+We notice that the size of the resulting combined \ce is polynomial with respect of the size of the two input \ces.
+The \ces are reasonably easy to use in practice and they have been implemented and used in \memsalab software in the previous years within a user specification language of mathematical expressions, proofs and extensions and their combination for asymptotic models where the first applications targeted micro and nanotechnology~\cite{YanBel2013,belkhir2014symbolic,belkhir:SYNASC:15}.

-The concept of extension, also called refinement, is developed in different contexts, for example in \cite{Gorrieri20011047-action-refinement} the refinement is done by replacement of components with more complex components.
-Combination principles are present in different areas of application, they involve different techniques but follow the same key idea.
-For instance, the works in combination of logics \cite {Ghilardi03algebraicand,Combining:Logics:13}, algorithms, verification methods \cite{TAP:2015}, and decision procedures \cite {Combining:decision:procedures:MannaZ02} share a common principle of incremental design of complex systems by integration of simple and heterogeneous subsystems.
+The concept of extension, sometimes called refinement in the literature, is developed in different contexts such as the parallel and concurrent systems, for example in~\cite{Luca-Action-Refinement:book,Gorrieri20011047-action-refinement,action-refinement:2020} the refinement is done by replacement of components with more complex components.
+Combination principles are present in different areas of application, they involve different techniques but follow the same key idea that consists of the merging of structures or algorithms motivated mainly by the incremental design of complex systems by integration of simple and heterogeneous subsystems.
+For instance, the works in combination of logics~\cite{Ghilardi03algebraicand,Combining:Logics:13}, algorithms and verification methods~\cite{TAP:2015}, decision procedures~\cite{Combining:decision:procedures:MannaZ02}, the composition and synthesis for service-oriented and agent-oriented computing~\cite{SHENG2014:service:composition,JENSEN201928} in which the synchronous and asynchronous product of automata and transition systems are a form of combination, and the unification of grammars in linguistics~\cite{kahane:grammar:unification:polar:04,kahane-grammar:unification:05,francez_wintner_2011:book-unification-grammars,Richard2017UnOP:outils, Unification-Based-Tree-Adjoining-Grammars-91}.
+However, the integration of the two concepts of extension and combination seems to have not been addressed in the literature.